Instructor in Emergency Medicine

 Boston MA 02115

 As a critical care fellowship trained emergency physician practicing in both the emergency department (ED) and surgical intensive care unit (SICU), I am interested in patient care processes for ED patients requiring critical care services.
-As background to the study of these critically-ill patients, I have learned research methodologies by attaining a certificate in Program in Clinical Effectiveness at Harvard School of Public Health in 2007.
+As background to studying these critically-ill patients, I have learned research methodologies by attaining a certificate in Program in Clinical Effectiveness at Harvard School of Public Health in 2007.
 Since 2007, I have worked on evaluating the incidence of central line associated blood stream infection from central catheters placed in our ED.
-Also, I am currently participating as site-investigator for the “Protocolized Care for Early Septic Shock” trial (www.processtrial.net) to evaluate the role quantitative resuscitation protocolized treatments in the management of severe sepsis and septic shock starting from the ED.
-So far, our site has been consistently a top enrolling site, ending 3rd with 99 subjects enrolled.
+Also, I participated as site-investigator for the “Protocolized Care for Early Septic Shock” trial (www.processtrial.net) to evaluate the role of protocolized, quantitative resuscitation treatments in the management of severe sepsis and septic shock starting from the ED and continuing to the ICU.
+Our site has been consistently a top enrolling site, ending 3rd with 99 subjects enrolled.
 During enrollment for the ProCESS trial, I was site-PI for two other ancillary studies evaluating the microcirculation and the long-term outcome of acute kidney injury and cardiovascular consequences.
-I was awarded an intramural grant for a pilot proposal to evaluate the incidence of acute lung injury in two of thirty ProCESS study sites, and to develop a feasible standard operating procedure for other sites to submit their radiographic images onto a platform, which we are currently building.
-At the hospital level, I represent the ED as a member of the writing committee for the “Therapeutic Hypothermia after Cardiac Arrest Guidelines of Care” and helped organized strategic alliances among different specialty providers.
+I was awarded an intramural grant for a pilot proposal to evaluate the incidence of acute respiratory distress syndrome (ARDS) in two high enrolling ProCESS study sites, and to develop a feasible standard operating procedure for other sites to submit their radiographic images onto a platform, which we are currently building.
+At the hospital level, I represented the ED as a member of the writing committee for the “Therapeutic Hypothermia after Cardiac Arrest Guidelines of Care” and helped organized strategic alliances among different specialty providers.
 Recently, I am also participating as a co-investigator to develop and implement a national survey to evaluate ED best practices to reduce healthcare associated infections (HAI).

-In the SICU, I became involved with the US Critical Illness and Injury Trial Group Lung Injury Prevention Study (USCIITG-LIPS) in 2009 and was the site-investigator for a multicenter cohort study in the derivation and validation of a prediction model in patients at risk for ARDS.
-To further this research, I am participating on multiple ancillary studies using the original dataset as well as developing investigator initiated studies.
-Using the Lung Injury Prediction Score (LIPS), I was involved in a pilot studying the barriers to implementing a simple intervention (CLIP-Checklist for Lung Injury Prevention), which has the potential to reduce ALI development in at-risk hospitalized patients.
-In addition to serving as council member to the USCIITG Prevention of Organ Failure Program (www.usciitg.org), I am currently serving as site-PI for a phase 2 double-blinded, randomized controlled trial for Lung Injury Prevention with Aspirin (LIPS-A) and Co-PI for the Acute Lung Injury of New England (ALIGNE) clinical center for the NHLBI Prevention and Early Treatment of Acute Lung injury (PETAL) Network (http://grants.nih.gov/grants/guide/rfa-files/RFA-HL-14-014.html).
+In the SICU, I became involved with the US Critical Illness and Injury Trial Group Lung Injury Prevention Study (USCIITG-LIPS) in 2009 and was the site-investigator for a multicenter cohort study in the derivation and validation of Lung Injury Prediction Score in patients at risk for ARDS.
+To further this research, I was involved in a pilot studying the barriers to implementing a simple intervention (CLIP-Checklist for Lung Injury Prevention), which has the potential to reduce ARDS development in at-risk hospitalized patients.
+In addition to serving as council member to the USCIITG Prevention of Organ Failure Program (www.usciitg.org), I am currently serving as site-PI for the Lung Injury Prevention Study with Aspirin (LIPS-A) and Co-PI for the Acute Lung Injury of New England (ALIGNE) clinical center for the NHLBI Prevention and Early Treatment of Acute Lung injury (PETAL) Network (http://grants.nih.gov/grants/guide/rfa-files/RFA-HL-14-014.html).